South Korean police raid presidential office, ex-minister attempts suicide

 The People Power Party has said that it has secured Yoon’s agreement to stay out of state affairs and resign in an orderly manner in exchange for not supporting his impeachment, an agreement the opposition has likened to a “second coup”.

-Yoon, who has also been slapped with an overseas travel ban by prosecutors, is also under criminal investigation for alleged treason.
+Yoon, who has been slapped with an overseas travel ban by prosecutors, is also under criminal investigation for alleged treason.

 On Tuesday, the National Assembly passed a bill to appoint an independent special counsel to investigate Yoon and other top officials after the Democratic Party argued that public prosecutors could not be trusted to conduct a proper probe given the president’s former role as the country’s top prosecutor.